-When reviewing rooftop additions, the Board's general requirements are that 1) the roof addition not be visible from the public right of way; 2) the addition be set back so as not to sit on the original main block of the house; and 3) the addition be set back from the rear elevation where the existing alley scape features fairly uniform, lower scaled buildings.
+When reviewing rooftop additions, the Board's general requirements are that 1) the roof addition not be visible from the public right of way; 2) the addition be set back so as not to sit significantly on the original main block of the house; and 3) the addition be set back from the rear elevation where the existing alley scape features fairly uniform, lower scaled buildings.

-In this case, it appears that the addition would be visible from 15th Street.
-As demonstrated in the sightline drawing, the height and setback of the addition are so close to the line of sight from directly across 15th that there is no room for error or the inevitable adjustments that take place during construction, nor does the design fully factor in perspective views from oblique angles.
-When considering the lower height of the houses to the east and the proximity of the subject property to an intersection with longer lines of sight, it is likely that the third floor addition would be visible from the street.
+In this case, the addition would be visible from 15th Street to the north, as demonstrated through a roof mockup constructed for HPO review.
+In addition, the height and setback of the addition are so close to the line of sight for a 5'6" person from directly across 15th that there is no room for error or the inevitable adjustments that take place during construction.

-Regardless of its potential visibility, the proposed addition is not compatible in massing with the existing house or consistent with approvals on similar two-story residences in the U Street Historic District.
-The Board has consistently required that roof additions, when appropriate, be set back to the rear wall of the main block of the house.
+Regardless of its potential visibility, the proposed addition is not compatible in massing with the existing house or consistent with many Board approvals on similar two-story residences in the U Street Historic District.
+The Board has generally required that roof additions, when appropriate, be set back to the rear wall of the main block of the house.
+In some instances, additions can be considered compatible when they do not encroach onto the main roof to a point where the historic sense of scale and original massing are lost.
+Coupled with the addition's visibility, the presence of this addition over so much of the underlying building does begin to compromise the building's scale.

-Regarding the third standard for a setback from the rear face of the building, the HPO does not consider this a necessary requirement for this property, given the abutting apartment building, which provides a large mass against which a third story addition would not stand out.
+Regarding the third standard for a setback from the rear face of the building, the HPO does not consider this a necessary requirement for this property, given the abutting apartment building, which provides a large mass against which a third story addition would not stand out along the alley.

 The garage, while not incompatible in concept, may be driving the design of the addition in an upward, rather than outward, direction.
-Traditionally additions were put on the rears of homes, rather than on top, but the presence of the substantial garage in the rear yard would preclude a rear addition.
-Rather than a roofed garage which contributes to lot coverage, and a roof addition which would likely be visible, the applicant could consider a roll-up security gate that does not count towards lot coverage and gain additional interior space with a rear addition that fills in the dogleg.
+Traditionally additions were put on the rears of homes, rather than on top, however, the presence of a substantial new garage in the rear yard would preclude a rear addition for zoning purposes.
+Rather than a roofed garage which contributes to lot coverage, and a roof addition which would be visible, the applicant could consider a roll-up security gate that does not count towards lot coverage and gain additional interior space with a rear addition that fills in the dogleg.